Surface Pen: Fifth generation

+Surface Pro 6

-The sixth-generation Surface Pen was released alongside the Surface Pro 6 on October 2, 2018, representing a refinement of Microsoft’s active stylus for its Surface line.
+This Surface Pen was released alongside the Surface Pro 6 on October 2, 2018, representing a refinement of Microsoft’s active stylus for its Surface line.
 Building on the N-trig–based technologies introduced in earlier models, it features 4,096 levels of pressure sensitivity, tilt support for natural shading, and nearly imperceptible inking latency to enhance precision in writing and drawing.
 Connectivity is provided via Bluetooth 4.0, enabling button remapping for quick access to OneNote and other apps, while the integrated eraser on the tail end allows intuitive correction without switching tools.
 The pen attaches magnetically to compatible Surface devices for secure storage and is powered by a single AAAA battery, offering several months of uninterrupted use under typical workloads.

 Surface Slim Pen

 First generation (Surface Pro X)

 With the release of the Surface Pro X, Microsoft introduced the Surface Slim Pen, a new design resembling a carpenter pencil.
 Like the previous generation of the Surface Pen, it was sold separately but was also available bundled with the Surface Pro X Signature Type Cover.
 The Slim Pen is powered by a non-removable internal rechargeable battery which is charged wirelessly by resting it in the cradle of a supported cover or an optional charger.